 Monday to Friday: 8:30 a.m. – 4:00 p.m.

 email@example.com | 403.284.7667

 We would like to gratefully acknowledge that the Luke Lindoe Library sits on the traditional territory of the Blackfoot Confederacy, which includes the Siksika, the Piikuni, the Kainai, the Tsuu T'Ina and the Stoney Nakoda First Nations.
 The City of Calgary is also home to the Metis Nation of Alberta, Region III.

-The library's collection reflects over a century of developing resources for student artists and designers in Calgary.
+The library's collection reflects over a century of developing resources for students and professional artists and designers in Alberta.
 Focused on resources to support college curriculum, our wide range of books, periodicals, exhibition catalogues, online databases and streaming services offer a wealth of information and support for the ACAD community and beyond.
 Check out What's New in the library, including the current issue of our newsletter News from the Stacks!